 SIGNATURE LINE

-Mentor: , Economics
+Mentor: Todd Pugatch , Economics 3/15/2020

 Mentor’s Name (typed), (Department) Date

 By signing, the mentor gives his/her assurance that they have read the proposal, sees it as a legitimate HC research project, and is willing to serve as your thesis advisor for the proposed project.
 If this project requires IRB approval, the mentor confirms eligibility as a Principal Investigator according to IRB criteria.